icarito/physics-with-xo/prologue.md

 I would like to thank the colleagues who agreed to review the draft of this work and improved it with contributions: Prof. Alejandra Delgado, Prof. Gustavo Castro, Prof. Pablo García and Dr. Ismael Núñez.

-Professor Daniel Baccino deserves special mention, not only for thoroughly reviewing the work in parallel as it was being written, but also for accompanying the construction and promotion of this project, participating on numerous occasions.
+Professor Daniel Baccino deserves special mention, not only for thoroughly reviewing the work in parallel as it was being written, but also for accompanying the construction and promotion of this project, participating on several occasions.
 The experience of working with him as a team has been very enriching for me.

 Guzmán Trinidad